nicosuave/nicosuave.github.io/about.md

 ---
 <h2>{{ page.title }}</h2>

+Hi, I'm Nico.
 I'm a software developer.
 I study Informatics with a specialization in Software Engineering at UC Irvine.
 I'm a strong believer in no frills, to-the-point user experiences.

 I enjoy trying new India Pale Ales, cooking, capsaicin, being outdoors, and watching live music.
 I probably spend more time than is healthy on my laptop.